biomedisa/biomedisa/README.md

 ```

 #### Memory Error
-If memory errors (either GPU or host memory) occur, you can start the segmentation as follows
+If memory errors (either GPU or host memory) occur, you can start the segmentation as follows:
 ```
 python3 ~/git/biomedisa/demo/split_volume.py 'path_to_image' 'path_to_labels' -n 4 -sz 2 -sy 2 -sx 2
 ```